-- (a) ensure that, throughout the LCR stress, firms have sufficient liquidity to cover their liquidity needs on a daily basis; and - (b) enable the PRA to monitor, with daily granularity, liquidity mismatches which will occur during longer lasting and more severe stress events. - 3.7 The stress scenarios and tools described below are those which the PRA tests on an ongoing basis for all firms.
-This does not preclude the temporary use of targeted stress scenarios, for example, to test firms' resilience to specific, foreseeable, future stress events.
-Tables 1 and 2 at the end of this chapter detail, for each stress scenario or stress tool, whether the PRA will monitor or set guidance at the point of introduction of the CFMR framework, whether this is at the consolidated currency and/or single currency level, and whether the monetisation profile is applied.
+- (a) ensure that, throughout the LCR stress, firms have sufficient liquidity to cover their liquidity needs on a daily basis; and - (b) enable the PRA to monitor, with daily granularity, liquidity mismatches which will occur during longer lasting and more severe stress events.

+3.7 The stress scenarios and tools described below are those which the PRA tests on an ongoing basis for all firms.
+The PRA systematically sets guidance on a consolidated currency basis using the granular LCR stress scenario.
+Tables 1 and 2 at the end of this chapter detail, for each stress scenario or tool, whether the PRA will systematically set guidance or monitor the consolidated currency and/or single currency level, and whether the monetisation profile is applied.
+This does not preclude the use of these or other stress scenarios or tools to set guidance, for example, in temporary and targeted ways based on tests of firms' resilience to specific, foreseeable, future stress events.